 Passengers have been robbed and/or assaulted by unlicensed taxi drivers, particularly in Mexico City.
-Avoid hailing taxis on the street.
+Do not hail taxis on the street.
 Either book taxis through hotels or by phoning a reputable taxi company, or taxis based at stands (sitios).
 At airports, use only authorised prepaid airport taxi services; official taxi company booths are located in the arrivals hall at airport terminals.
 It is strongly recommended not to accept water, food or sweets from taxi drivers in Mexico.

 Assault and robbery